poolts/poolts.github.io/_projects/06_i_am_playr.md

 ## 👨 My Role

+- Lead Unity Developer
   - **Led development on the mobile version** of I AM PLAYR, adapting the experience for touch-based platforms.
   - On the web version, helped **transition the match-day minigame from 2D sprites to a full 3D football experience** using Unity.
   - This 3D engine was later evolved into a standalone title: **We R Football**.
   - Worked closely with designers, producers, and marketing teams to integrate narrative, gameplay, and sponsorship elements cohesively.

 <!---
 ## 🛠 Technical Deep Dive